 Ischemia is the term used to describe insufficient circulation of blood to tissue.
 When blood flow to a muscle is inadequate and the muscle becomes ishemic, the muscle will cramp.
 The pain that accompanies the cramp prompts us to walk or rub the cramp which in turn results in increased circulation.
 Ischemic cramping typically occurs at night and is called nocturnal claudication.
 Muscle cramping due to ischemia can also occur with exercise and is called intermittent claudication.
 Doctors will often ask patients with poor circulation to describe how far they can walk before the cramp and will use this as a measure of their peripheral vascular disease.

 The most common metabolic deficiency that causes foot and leg cramping is an imbalance is a group of chemicals called electrolytes (sodium, potassium, calcium, magnesium, chloride).
 Sodium and potassium are the two primary electrolytes that regulate muscle function and subsequently may contribute to muscle cramping.
 Low potassium (hypokalemia) and low sodium (hyponatremia) can result from over exercise, use of diuretics (water pills) and renal disease.
 A balance between potassium and sodium is imperative for normal muscle function.
-Lack of either or both of these two electrolytes will result in cramping.
+Lack of either or both of these two electrolytes will result in muscle dysfunction and muscle cramping.

 Biomechanics is the science of how the body moves.
 The biomechanics of walking and running is quite complex.
 The act of walking is a finely tuned symphony of brain impulses and muscle contraction.
 If an imbalance is found between two apposing muscle groups resulting in one group being forced work beyond its' capacity, muscle cramping may occur.
 As with ischemic cramping, we will be forced to walk off a biomechanical muscle cramp.
-Biomechanical cramping can be managed with supportive shoes and arch supports.
+Biomechanical cramping can be managed with a regular stretching program, supportive shoes and arch supports.

 In athletes and younger patients leg cramps are common following a long day of activity.
 Muscle continues to have oxygen and metabolic needs for a number of hours following activity.
 In athletes and growing children cramping is simply a symptom that enables the muscle to get the electrolytes and oxygen that it needs.
 In older, less active patients, cramping can be a common symptom of peripheral arterial disease (PAD).
 Testing for PAD is very simple and can be performed in a vascular testing lab (office based) in a matter of minutes.